Now in its fifth successful year Beer and Bluegrass is proud to bring you the very best in Bluegrass and Americana.

-During the run up to Bluegrass weekend we will be hosting 'Bluegrass Discovery' with free events scattered around Poole and Bournemouth featuring many of our artists playing over the weekend.
-Where you can sample the flavour of the Festival.
+On the Thursday before Bluegrass weekend we will be hosting 'Bluegrass Discovery' with FREE events scattered around Poole and Bournemouth featuring many of our Top Artists who will playing over the weekend.
+This is where you can sample the flavour of the Festival.
 These events are very popular will be FREE, we recommend you get there Early !! – All events commence 8pm approx.

-Bermuda Triangle - I See Hawks in LA ( with support ) 10 Parr St Ashley Cross Poole BH14 0JY - TBC
+Bermuda Triangle - I See Hawks in LA ( with support ) 10 Parr St Ashley Cross Poole BH14 0JY

-Firkin Shed – 279 Holdenhurst Rd, Bournemouth BH8 8BZ - TBC
+Firkin Shed – Rachel Harrington Band 279 Holdenhurst Rd, Bournemouth BH8 8BZ

 Our music is based on the roots of Bluegrass so incorporates many acoustic styles.
 On both evenings we hold closing night ‘Jams’ where many of the acts take the stage and join together ‘Bluegrass Style’ singing around a single microphone to close each evening.
 The results are breath-taking and totally unique, adding a very special atmosphere to the Festival.

 REAL ALES & CIDERS

 We always spend a good deal of time selecting the very best of Beers and Ciders from top craft brewers, locally and further afield.
 In 2017 we had some ‘rare visitors’ Farmageddon from Northern Ireland including the infamous Gorse and Anzac.
 The Hanged Man and North Coast Voodoo from small batch surfer brewer Justin from the Madrigal Brewery in North Devon.
 Also Dark Revolution, Tapstone, local boys Brewshack, Hattie Brown and 8 Arch.
 Ciders, all the favs plus Silly Mo from Sussex, and Meon Valley and Bumble Bee ! so watch this space for the 2019 Collection.

 Meet the Guest Brewer - on both Friday and Saturday